dfangshuo/MDB-Socials-iOS/README.md

 *by Fang Shuo*

 MDB Socials is an internal social media app that allows users to create and respond to events (by indicating interest and availability).
+It is built and must be used in tandem with a [REST API](https://github.com/dfangshuo/iOSRestAPI).

 ## Features